philips-labs/terraform-aws-github-runner/README.md

 ## Overview

 The moment a GitHub action workflow requiring a `self-hosted` runner is triggered, GitHub will try to find a runner which can execute the workload.
+See [additional notes](docs/additional_notes.md) for how the selection is made.
 This module reacts to GitHub's [`workflow_job` event](https://docs.github.com/en/free-pro-team@latest/developers/webhooks-and-events/webhook-events-and-payloads#workflow_job) for the triggered workflow and creates a new runner if necessary.

 For receiving the `workflow_job` event by the webhook (lambda), a webhook needs to be created in GitHub.
 The `check_run` option was dropped from version 2.x.
 The following options to send the event are supported.